Alexandrov geometry: foundations: Local definitions and globalization

 and

 for any $q\in\cBall[p^*,\tfrac{1}{\eps}\cdot r^*]$.

 Applying the key lemma (\ref{key-lem:globalization}) for $p^*$ and $\ell$ slightly bigger than $r^*$ leads to a contradiction.

 \parit{General case.} Let us construct $p^*\in\spc{L}$ as in the previous case.
-Since $\spc{L}$ is not geodesic, we can not apply the key lemma directly.
-Instead, let us pass to the ultrapower $\spc{L}^\o$ which is a geodesic space (see \ref{cor:ulara-geod}).
+Since $\spc{L}$ is not geodesic, we cannot apply the key lemma directly.
+Instead, let us pass to the ultrapower $\spc{L}^\o$, which is a geodesic space (see \ref{obs:ultralimit-is-geodesic}).